Esports: Players and teams

-Esports is a growing industry in countries such as China and South Korea.
-Competitive Esports tournaments such as League of Legends pay hundreds to thousands of dollars to players for winning tournaments.
-Dota 2's 2021 tournament The International had a prize pool over $40 million and is projected to keep growing.
-Counter-Strike: Global Offensive had a 2021 prize pool of around $22 million.
-Financial security is only for players in top performing teams.
-One study found that only 1 in 5 professional gamers have careers that last longer than two years.
-Team rosters are extremely volatile, sometimes changing players within a season; franchised teams want only top tier players so that they have a chance to win tournaments.
+General players and teams

-Professional gamers, or "pro gamers", are often associated with gaming teams and/or broader gaming associations.
-Teams like FaZe Clan, 100 Thieves, Evil Geniuses, Alliance, Team SoloMid, Cloud9, Fnatic, Counter Logic Gaming, Dignitas, T1, G2 Esports, OpTic Gaming, Spacestation Gaming, Natus Vincere, and Moist Esports consist of several professionals.
+Professional gamers are often associated with esports teams or broader gaming and entertainment organizations.
+Teams such as FaZe Clan, Cloud9, Fnatic, T1, G2 Esports, and Natus Vincere have become successful within esports and now sponsor esports players around the world.
 These teams often cover multiple esports games within tournaments and leagues, with various team makeups for each game.
 They may also represent single players for one-on-one esports games like fighting games within Evolution Championship Series, or Hearthstone tournaments.
 In addition to prize money from tournament wins, players in these teams and associations may also be paid a separate team salary.
 Team sponsorship may cover tournament travel expenses or gaming hardware.
 Prominent esports sponsors include companies such as Logitech and Razer.
 Teams feature these sponsors on their website, team jerseys and on their social media, in 2016 the biggest teams have social media followings of over a million.
-Associations include the Korean e-Sports Association (KeSPA), the International e-Sports Federation (IeSF), the British esports Association, and the World esports Association (WESA).
+Associations include the Korea e-Sports Association (KeSPA), the International Esports Federation (IESF), the British Esports Federation, and the World Esports Association (WESA).

 Some traditional sporting athletes have invested in esports, such as Rick Fox's ownership of Echo Fox, Jeremy Lin's ownership of Team VGJ, and Shaquille O'Neal's investment in NRG Esports.
-Some association football teams, such as FC Schalke 04 in Germany, Paris Saint-Germain esports in France; Besiktas JK, Fenerbahce S.K., and Galatasaray in Turkey; Panathinaikos F.C. in Greece either sponsor or have complete ownership in esports teams.
+Some association football teams, such as FC Schalke 04 in Germany, Paris Saint-Germain in France; Beşiktaş J.K., Fenerbahçe S.K., and Galatasaray S.K. in Turkey; Panathinaikos F.C. in Greece either sponsor or have complete ownership in esports teams.

+Competitive esports tournaments in the most popular games pay hundreds to thousands of dollars to players for winning tournaments.
+Dota 2's 2021 tournament The International had a prize pool over $40 million, the largest in esports history, thanks to its Compendium battle pass contributing a portion of its sales to it.
+Counter-Strike: Global Offensive had a total 2021 prize pool, across all tournaments, of around $22 million.
+The current biggest esports tournament by prize pool, the King Pro League Grand Finals for Honor of Kings, provides just under US$10 million for the twelve teams that take part.
+However, financial security in the industry is largely limited to players in top performing teams.
+One study found that only 1 in 5 professional gamers have careers that last longer than two years.
+Team rosters are extremely volatile, sometimes changing players or rosters within a season.

 While different from the regimens of traditional sports, esports athletes still have extensive training routines.
-Team Liquid, a professional League of Legends team, practice for a minimum of 50 hours per week and most play the game far more.
+Team Liquid's professional League of Legends team practices for a minimum of 50 hours per week and most play the game far more.
 In April 2020, researchers from the Queensland University of Technology found that some of the top esports players showed similar aspects of mental toughness as Olympic athletes.
 This training schedule for players has resulted in many of them retiring an early age.
 Players are generally in competition by their mid- to late-teens, with most retiring by their late-20s.